lcorr8/wtm-js-crashcourse-project-A/lecture/week-05/review-tasks.md

 2. :white_check_mark: prefer singular for enum  names, `ApplicationStatus` instead of `ApplicationStatuses`. prefer `UPPER_CASE` instead of `PascalCase`, should be `INTERVIEW_OFFERED` instead of `InterviewOffered`.

-3. add and expose your enums in your respective models. when your code gets big, you can’t add all of your enums to a single file.
+3. TODO: add and expose your enums in your respective models. when your code gets big, you can’t add all of your enums to a single file.

-4. you don’t need `Object.assign` in const `interviewParams = Object.assign(scheduleOptions,{job: application.job, application: application,jobSeeker: application.jobSeeker})`. the following also works:
+4. :white_check_mark: you don’t need `Object.assign` in const `interviewParams = Object.assign(scheduleOptions,{job: application.job, application: application,jobSeeker: application.jobSeeker})`. the following also works:
 `const interviewParams = {...scheduleOptions, job: application.job, application: application,jobSeeker: application.jobSeeker}`

 5. :white_check_mark: in your index.js, while defining your routes, you should use root url’s — instead of app.use(EmployerRoutes);, write `app.use('/employer', EmployerRoutes);` so that you don’t have to repeat /employer in all your routes in routes/employer.js